William pays respects to Pope on behalf of King at historic funeral

 William, dressed in a dark blue suit and black tie, then walked through the ornate basilica and down the steps into St Peter’s Square, before shaking hands with a member of the clergy and being guided to his seat.

-He is carrying out his most significant duty so far as heir to the throne as he made the solo journey to the Vatican on Saturday.
+He was carrying out his most significant duty so far as heir to the throne as he made the solo journey to the Vatican on Saturday.

 It is the first time the prince has represented the monarch at an international funeral.